 Step 6: Once done, go back to Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options.

-Step 7: Look for the entry labelled Interactive logon: Do not display last user name, and then double-click on it.
+Step 7: Look for the entry labeled Interactive logon: Do not display last user name, and then double-click on it.

-Step 8: Under Local Security Setting tab, select Disabled, and then click Apply button.
+Step 8: Under the Local Security Setting tab, select Disabled, and then click the Apply button.
 That’s all!

 Windows 10 will never display your username or Microsoft account email address on the login screen from now.